 Electoral Systems, Competition, and Incentives for Corruption

 What is the effect of electoral rules on political corruption?
-While the influence of electoral systems on accountability and representation has been widely studied, the link between electoral systems and corruption remains sparse.
+While the influence of elections on accountability and representation has been widely studied, the link between electoral systems and corruption remains sparse.
 This paper develops a model for the interplay between corruption and electoral rules, considering the incentives for challengers to expose the corruption undertaken by the incumbents.
-I identify two major components: first, rules that increase competition create incentives for freeriding, as challengers would prefer those other challengers to pay the cost of exposure.
+I identify two major components: first, rules that increase competition create incentives for free-riding, as challengers would prefer those other challengers to pay the cost of exposure.
 Second, larger district sizes create coordination problems, as the same incumbent may be overexposed, while others were not exposed at all.
-These characteristics make a mix of high competitiveness and PR the worst system in terms of incentives for corruption.
+These characteristics make a mix of high competitiveness and PR the worst system regarding incentives for corruption.
 I show that these predictions hold empirically using quasi-experimental data from Brazilian municipalities.
-This study has implications for the design of electoral institutions.
+This study has implications for the design of electoral institutions aimed at lowering corruption.

 When Does Clientelism Pay Off?
 Legislature Size and Welfare in Brazil (with G. Cepaluni)